oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 In *hist* training method, only a selected subset of splits is considered for best split computation.
 This subset of splits is computed for each feature at the initialization stage of the algorithm.
-After computing subset of splits, we substitute each value from initially provided data with the value of the corresponding bin.
+After computing the subset of splits, each value from the initially provided data is substituted with the value of the corresponding bin.
 Bins are continuous intervals between selected splits.

 Split Criteria